matter-labs/tutorials/TUTORIAL.md

 Lastly, create `hardhat.config.ts` config file and contracts and `deploy` folders like [quickstart tutorial](https://v2-docs.zksync.io/dev/developer-guides/hello-world.html).

-\*TIP You can use the zkSync CLI to scaffold a project automatically.
+**TIP**: You can use the zkSync CLI to scaffold a project automatically.
 Find [more info about the zkSync CLI here](https://v2-docs.zksync.io/api/tools/zksync-cli/).

 ## Design